apelegri/wechat-mini-program-wiki/README.md

 })
 ```

-**app.json** is the global, public configuration of the overall  mini-program.
-You can configure, MP page’s path, MP window, set the network timeout and debug configuration.
+**app.json** is the global configuration of the overall mini-program.
+You can configure, MP (mini-program) page’s path, MP window, set the network timeout and debug configuration.

-`Code snippet of the "app.json" file.`
+**`Code snippet of the "app.json" file.`**

 ```javascript
 {